MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 1. Select **Save**.
 1. Select **Apply**.

 Congratulations!
-You've completed the app configuration in Azure AD required to enable SSO for your bot app.
+You've completed the app configuration in Azure AD app and bot resource required to enable SSO for your bot app.

 # [Configure SSO using Azure AD app ID](#tab/windows)